Humany/humany-docs/SEO/tutorial-seo-light.md

 If you choose to implement SEO indexing on humany's site, no changes are needed on your own site.
 However, using this setup, search engines will link to {your-application-name-in-ace-knowledge}.humany.net rather than your own domain.

 In our old version of SEO light, we provided a link on the top of the page to your own site.
 This will be implemented in SEO version 2.1.
+See [known-issues.md](known-issues.md)